remotion-dev/remotion/packages/docs/docs/flickering.md

 title: Flickering
 ---

-If your video flickers or suffers from choppyness during rendering, it is an indication that you have a **multi-threading issue**.
+If your video flickers or suffers from choppiness during rendering, it is an indication that you have a **multi-threading issue**.

 The rendering process of Remotion works as follows: